 Is co-op mandatory at CCIS?

-Each Northeastern undergraduate must complete one form of experiential learning: either co-op (domestic or international), study abroad, or research.
+Each Northeastern undergraduate must complete one form of experiential learning: either co-op (domestic or international) or research.
 Although co-op is not a requirement, it is strongly encouraged.
 Most CCIS students complete two or three co-ops during their time at Northeastern.

 How does the co-op process work?